 - Decedent’s social security number;

 The closing letter will be prepared and issued to the executor at the address of record.
-For any additional questions about estate tax closing letter requests or the status of the return, call (866) 699-4083.
+For any additional questions about estate tax closing letter requests or the status of an estate tax return, call (866) 699-4083.

 For estate tax returns filed before June 1, 2015

-There can be some variation, but for returns that are accepted as filed and contain no other errors or special circumstances, you should expect to receive your closing letter about 4 to 6 months after the return is filed.
+There can be some variation, but for returns that are accepted as filed and contain no other errors or special circumstances, you should expect to receive a closing letter about four to six months after the tax return is filed.
 Returns that are selected for examination or reviewed for statistical purposes will take longer.

 For estate tax returns filed after January 1, 2015 and before June 1, 2015